firevel/firebase-authentication/README.md

 **Solution:**
 1. Ensure `AddAccessTokenFromCookie` middleware is added to web middleware group
-2. Verify `bearer_token` is excluded from cookie encryption
-3. Check that frontend is setting the cookie correctly
+2. Check that frontend is setting the cookie correctly
-4. Verify cookie domain matches your application domain
+3. Verify cookie domain matches your application domain

 ### Anonymous users can't be identified